mathematicalcoffee/advent-of-code/README.md

 The data manipulation is stupidly easy once you construct the dataframe (`data.table` is an amazing package, far better than Pandas).
 But where in Python you'd just write for-loops and they would be easy to read, the R way is to do everything vectorised.
 The nested `*apply` are quite difficult to read.

+**Hard so far**: day 12, day 16.
+The common theme is recursive functions/efficiency in/managing R's "node stack" limit (whatever that is).
+And instead of trying to be efficient in the recursion, write the dumbest version first (e.g. move one character at a time rather than fast-forwarding).

 | Day | Comment                                                                                                                                      |